Various artists: Stan Brakhage, Fielding Dawson, Piero Heliczer, Gary Snyder et al.

 Artwork: Nicholas Dean, Fielding Dawson, Betsy Garrett Bang

-Condition: Cover has sticker damage and
+Condition: Cover has sticker damage and some shelf wear.

-some shelf wear.
-Otherwise very good and
+Otherwise very good and clean copy.

 “The first push towards Joglars came in the summer of 1963 at Vancouver in Warren Tallman’s kitchen.
 Charles Olson was telling a bunch of young poets how we ought to start a magazine to publish poets’ correspondence, specifically that between Charles and Bob Creeley.
 So Fred Wah, Michael Palmer, and I began discussing a possible three-way editorship.
 But when we all got home the plan broke in two, Fred starting Sum in New Mexico and Michael and I Joglars from Cambridge (MP) and Providence (CC).
 We did the first two issues together and then I did the third one myself when Michael went to Europe.
 The title came from Michael, and his interest in the Troubadours.
 Like most starting poets I think we wanted primarily to find and show more of the work we were fascinated with (it was such a rich period, compared to now) plus get in touch with the poets who were writing it.
 Issue 3 shows my increasing interest in the younger New York School poets, and a brief brush with the Concrete movement.
 And now it strikes me as odd that we didn’t publish Olson in the magazine.
 Or Creeley.
 A life of its own.”
 (Editor Clark Coolidge in 1997)